V-FEXrt/tmssh/README.md

-# tmssh - To Many SSH
+# tmssh - Too Many SSH
 A script for keeping track of all your remote ssh servers.
-I personally have to ssh into WAY to many remote servers, and this script eases that process.
+I personally have to ssh into WAY too many remote servers, and this script eases that process.

 ## Install
 ```bash